vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 **Error Responses** <br>

 There are certainly a number of valid ways to design error response content.
-General recommendations would be to ensure that all errors have a unified format. provide errors in a way that would accommodate multiple errors to be returned in case multiple aspects of the request failed validation.
+General recommendations would be to ensure that all errors have a unified format and provide errors in a way that would accommodate multiple errors to be returned in case multiple aspects of the request failed validation.

 It can be beneficial for each error to have a `code` and `subcode` attribute.
 Having a `subcode` attribute can help mitigate the creation of a new version of the API since the creation of a new code value could be considered a non-backward compatible change.
 A `localizedMessage` may also be needed if a localized (based on the `accept-language` header) needs to be provided.